Logo

 Raffles

 Another type of giveaway or event you can host in your server is a raffle.
 Raffles are basically giveaways with an entry fee.
-You get to choose what item(s) you want to give away, and you pick an item to charge people to enter.
+You get to choose coins or items you want to give away, and you pick an item to charge people to enter.

 To start a raffle, you need to use /serverevents run raffle.

 Users can enter as many times as they want, but each time they’ll be charged another one of the items you’ve chosen as the entry fee.
-All of the entry fees are added to the server pool so you can give them away in the future.
+All of the entry fees are added to the server pool immediately, so you can give them away in the future.
 Raffles are a great way to earn extra inventory for a server pool, but make sure to pick entry fees that make sense for what you are giving away.

 Split or Steal